scottypeterson003/Avid-Bikers-Ecommerce-UI-UX/README.md

-# ecommapp
+# Ecommapp
-avid-bikers is a static ecommerce website, design using only css for to give a good feel of the ui/ux, also responsiveness and layout presentation.
+The avid-bikers is a static ecommerce website, design using only css for to give a good feel of the ui/ux, also responsiveness and layout presentation.